-“Costa Brava, Lebanon” is a warm and magnificently sophisticated drama and as it begins to make its way around the world, recently premiering at the Venice Film Festival en route to Toronto where it’s screening this week, Akl graciously spoke about how she found such an inventive way to bring a personal story to the screen, a few of the ways she conjured movie magic and the collaborations that helped make the film so special.
+“Costa Brava, Lebanon” is a warm and magnificently sophisticated drama and as it begins to make its way around the world, arriving in America after premiering last fall at the Venice and Toronto Film Festivals, Akl graciously spoke about how she found such an inventive way to bring a personal story to the screen, a few of the ways she conjured movie magic and the collaborations that helped make the film so special.

 How did this come about?

 I think my desire to talk about family and how the structure of a family often mirrors the structure of a society came from my childhood.
 I grew up in a family of women with one man and a family of artists, of architects, of painters, of pianists, and my family were the people I love the most, but at the same time, there was the moment where I realized, “Well, they’re flawed” and that’s when the screenwriter in me was born.
 It’s like when you have a dream and you realize that every character in your dream is a version of yourself, I realized growing up that every member of my family is a mirror of myself somehow, or a side of me, and I thought that the avenue of the family would be the best way I could talk about my complex relationship to Lebanon, my country.